Winter Squash Ravioli

 Assuming you have a long counter, you can just stretch the finished pasta sheet out in one long piece.
 I cut my pasta sheet in half though just to make it easier to work with.

-Again, use a lot of flour on the bottom of the sheet so it doesn’t stick as you make the ravioli.
+Again, use a lot of flour on the bottom of the sheet so it doesn’t stick as you make the Winter Squash Ravioli.

 Then just dollop out large teaspoon sized lumps of filling on the pasta sheet.
 Make sure that you leave about an inch between the ravioli and also put the filling in the bottom third of the ravioli since we are going to fold them over.

 At this point, use a ravioli cutter to slice up the ravioli into individual pieces.
 It’s actually important to slice them before you seal them I’ve found because it lets you get a better seal on each ravioli.

 Then, work with one ravioli at a time.
 Dip your fingers in some water and wet around the filling.
 Then fold the pasta over and seal it up!
 Try to press out as much air from the filling as possible.

 These are looking really good.